What do we mean when we refer to keywords in SEO? It can mean a single word or be a keyphrase consisting of two or more words together.

 It is possible to target a few keywords on the same page but its important to realise that is not viable to target multiple phrases that are not related.

 Ideally, you will choose one main keyword and use extra words to also target that are related, such as (buy, cheap, online, London, reviews)

 It’s important to take in to account that google does not count plurals of words, and “stems” words, this means amaze amazing and amazed are all reduced to “amaz” when the Google algorithm analyses the webpage.

 Another thing to realise is that “stop words” such as (an, is, it, on, to etc.) also never used to count, but can influence the results now.

 You can also include variations of these keyphrases in the page as outlined below.

-- Image Tag: – Registered-Plumber-London,
+- Image Tag: keyword-research-and-analysis.